In Uniswap V3, Liquidity Providers can concentrate their capital within custom price ranges, providing greater amounts of liquidity at desired prices.

 The 1.00% fee tier is designed for exotic assets, where LPs take on extreme price risk (e.g. ETH-GTC).
 Relevant assets are those that are particularly subject to monotonic price movements.

 The following community tools simulate Uniswap v3 positions and help you evaluate your price range.
-Please note that these tools have not been audited by Uniswap Labs and may be subject to inaccuracies.
+Note: These tools have not been audited by Uniswap Labs and may be subject to inaccuracies.

 If you select a price range that does not include the current market price, then you'll only need to provide a single asset instead of both.